mostafaEssaAhmed755/Storefront-Backend/README.md

 ## About

-It is an api of an online store, it contains `administrators` who can control the categories, products, users and orders, it also contains `customers` who can browse the categories and products and order products and they can log in and create new accounts.
+My online store API project includes two user roles: administrators and customers.
+Administrators can manage categories, products, users, and orders, while customers can browse categories and products, place orders, and create accounts.
+The API is designed to be user-friendly and easy to navigate, with a clear separation of responsibilities between the two user roles.
+Additionally, the project includes robust authentication and authorization mechanisms to ensure secure access and data management.

 ## Setup